Skip to content

 Solution:

 Run /lineup:configure to re-apply your preferred settings.
-From version 1.3.0 onward, customizations are stored in ~/.claude/lineup/agents/ and survive future updates.
+Customizations are stored in the host override directory (~/.claude/lineup/agents/ for Claude, ~/.codex/lineup/agents/ for Codex, ~/.config/opencode/lineup/agents/ for OpenCode) and survive future updates when managed through overrides.

 Override file issues